Key takeaways:

 Find support in friends and family.

-If you have recently been through a cycle of weight loss and gain, it’s normal to feel like your body is off balance.
+If you’ve recently been through a cycle of weight loss and gain, it’s normal to feel like your body is off balance.
 And you may notice some of the changes in metabolism we mentioned above.
 Don’t worry, your body is good at restoring balance.
 But it’s important to give it the right care and nutrients to get there.

-To help repair your metabolism after yo-yo dieting:
+Here are some things you can do to help repair your metabolism after yo-yo dieting:

 Drink plenty of water.